junseok-kim-ca/Customer-Shopping-Analysis/2. Dashboard/README.md

 - Visualization Strategy: A stacked layout was chosen so every bar shows both total revenue and the seasonal mix for each demographic at a glance.

-- Data Structuring Approach: A pivot table aggregates that data into a Demographic and Season matrix; the chart is connected to this pivot so slicing by Gender, Age Group, or Season instantly refreshes both total revenues and demographic segments.

 - Key Business Takeaways: Senior customers contribute the least (less than $20K total revenue).
 This under‑penetrated group could respond to age‑appropriate loyalty perks or simplified purchase flows.